Welcome Back Bears!

 When I want to shop for a few things or catch a bite to eat and study, this a good place to be on campus as well.
 The PSU houses helpful MSU offices such as Study Away Programs and the Multicultural Resource Center, as well as some of my favorite fast-food places like Chick-Fil-A and Subway.
 There are many things to do while you visit the PSU, so I highly recommend it.

 I really like the bookstore on campus: there are a ton of things you can buy from gift bags to electronics, not to mention how nice everyone is if you have questions or need help finding something.
 With so much to see inside the store, there are reasons to visit beyond getting new gear or picking up class materials.

 Campus is such a vast and fun place to be, but it can be overwhelming when you’re trying to balance your mental health and focus on your work.
 Even though I’m not on campus right now, I remember how finding my happy places kept me together.
 In the midst of the Covid-19 pandemic, I thought now would be a good time to share those happy places with you.

 (Bio: I’m the middle child of seven kids in my immediate family.
-I’m currently a sophomore business major at Missouri State University.)
+I’m currently a junior business major at Missouri State University.)